-2.1.4 Data storage
+21.4 Data storage

-Typically there are registers assigned to simply store data.
-They are usually used as temporary storage for math or data manipulation.
-They can also typically be used to store data when power is removed from the PLC.
-Upon power-up they will still have the same contents as before power was removed.
+porary storage for math or data manipulation.
+They can also typically be used to store when power is removed from the PLC.
+Upon power-up they will still have the same same before power was removed.
 Very convenient and necessary!!